Madden NFL 2002: Reception

 Glenn Rubenstein of Extended Play gave the PlayStation 2 version all five stars, saying that it was "everything you'd expect from the series, plus a few pleasant surprises.
 The graphics and gameplay are terrific, and the create-a-team and franchises features are now more complete, allowing you greater control over building your football dynasty.
 Although it moves fast, it still isn't anywhere close to the more arcade-style football games out there.
 It remains very much a hands-on simulation of football.
 Even though the competition has weakened in recent years, the "Madden" series is at the top of its game, and this is close to perfection."
 He later gave the GameCube version the same perfect score, saying, "Even though there is currently no competition on the GameCube gridiron, Madden NFL 2002 is worth buying.
 The game offers something for everyone.
 Younger football fans will appreciate the game's training modes, and more experienced players will enjoy the game's long-term potential.
 Madden NFL 2002 not only plays an incredibly deep and solid game of football, but it showcases the system's versatility for handling a fast-paced sports simulation.
 We hope that this is just the beginning of an amazing run for EA Sports on the GameCube."

 The PC version sold 310,000 units and earned $9.7 million by August 2006 in the U.S., after its release in August 2001.
 It was the country's 59th best-selling computer game between January 2000 and August 2006.
 Combined sales of all Madden NFL computer games released between January 2000 and August 2006 had reached 1.9 million units in the U.S. by the latter date.
+Madden NFL 2002 sold 4 million units.